the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

   - sudo docker run -t a_demo_image pytest
 ```

 If you need to run more than one command in your script then you can include a script file within the container which contains those commands.
-Then the same process shown above can be used  to run it, e.g.
+Then the same process shown above can be used  to run it, like:
 ```
 script:
   - sudo docker run -t a_demo_image ./a_script.sh